(Created by: David Aeschliman)

-The purpose of this stamp collecting website is to provide general information for visitors that may be interested in collecting stamps and to provide the specialized information needs of more advanced stamp collectors and philatelists.
+The purpose of this STAMP-COLLECTING-WORLD website is to provide general information for visitors that may be interested in collecting stamps and to provide the specialized information needs of more advanced stamp collectors and philatelists.

-Postage stamps not only represent the development of letter mail systems over the last two centuries, but they also reflect the full range of history, art, and culture, from the beginning of our global civilization.
-It is my love of history, as well as my love of philately, that drove me to collect stamps and to create this website.
+Postage stamps not only represent the development of letter mail systems over the last two centuries, but they also reflect the full range of history, art, and culture, from the beginnings of our global civilization.
+It is my love of history, as well as my love of philately, that drove me to collect stamps (about 60 years ago) and to create this website (almost 12 years ago).

-The focus of this website is the classical (1840-1900) and early modern (from 1901) philately of Europe and North America.
-In the beginning, I had envisioned a worldwide philatelic site, but it quickly became evident that composing a site of that scope, for all the countries that have existed since 1840, was far beyond the capabilities of a single person.
+The focus of most of the collecting categories in this website is the classical (1840-1900) and early modern (1901 to about 1935) philately of Europe and North America.
+In the beginning, I had envisioned a worldwide philatelic site, but it quickly became evident that composing and maintaining a site of that scope, for all the countries that have existed since 1840, was far beyond the capabilities of a single person.

-After seven years of development and about 850 content pages, the website Collecting section includes just about every stamp-issuing country in Europe and North America.
-In the very near future, I will be able to move into the improvement and maintenance phase.
-That is, being able to begin revising and improving the text content of some of the older categories and being able to start adding new Information and Collecting page content to the existing website categories, something that I've wanted to do for a long time.
+After almost 12 years of development and about 965 content pages, the website Collecting Categories section includes just about every stamp-issuing country in Europe and North America.
+In the very near future, I will hopefully be able to begin revising and improving the text content of some of the older categories and be able to start adding new Information and Collecting page content to the existing website categories.
+Some new categories could be added eventually as well.

 Education comes first, and access to educational information should be FREE.
-Someone without a readily available knowledge-base in stamp collecting is probably not going to be "buying" anything from a retail site, and doing so, for the buyer, can be dangerous and very disappointing in the long run!
+Someone without a substantial knowledge-base in stamp collecting is probably not going to be "buying" anything from a retail site, especially the more expensive stamps.
+For the buyer that doesn't have sufficient knowledge about the nature of the material they are purchasing, doing so can be dangerous and very disappointing in the long run!

 If the visitor should find the content of this stamp collecting website useful and know a fellow collector, or someone that may be a potential collector, please let them know about the site.